MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_ad.md

 #### Review
 In this lab, you started your initial exploration of Azure AD.
 Since subscribers to Microsoft 365 are automatically using Azure AD, you found that you access Azure AD features and services through either the Microsoft 365 admin portal or through the Azure portal.
 Whichever approach you prefer to get to the same place.
-You also walked through the process of creating a new user and the different setting that can be configured, including groups to whch the user can be assigned, the availability of roles, and assigning of user licenses..
+You also walked through the process of creating a new user and the different setting that can be configured, including groups to which the user can be assigned, the availability of roles, and assigning of user licenses..